ConferenceSubmission0/DS20223/README.md

-# Data Leakage with semi-supervised learning
+# Data Leakage with semi-supervised causal learning

 Python script allows you to check for data leakage in a CSV dataset.
 It offers two options: check for leakage and introduce leakage to check the behavior of the model.